ParliamentOfOwls4/client/README.md

 ## Implemented Technologies

-Jiggy is a **React** application that consumes RapidAPI's "Cocktail DB" API and database.
-We employed different **Axios** calls to hit various endpoints of the API - all of which are GET requests (v2.x). **useState** and **useEffect** hooks help manage the state of each functional component.
+Jiggy is a **React** application that consumes RapidAPI's "The Cocktail DB" API and database.
+We employed different **Axios** calls to hit various endpoints of the API - all of which are GET requests (v2.x). **useState** and **useEffect** are React hooks that help manage the state of each functional component.
 Jiggy is styled with **Sass**, allowing for better organization and consistency throughout the application.
-Jiggy is **continuously deployed via Netlify**, meaning all merges to main branch trigger an automatic deploy.
+Jiggy's deployment is managed through a  **CI/CD pipeline**, a benefit being that all merges to the main branch trigger an automatic deploy via **Netlify**.

 ## Developer commands